-While your doing your strumming and picking lay that part of your hand on the strings by the bridge of your guitar.
+While you're doing your strumming and picking lay that part of your hand on the strings by the bridge of your guitar.
 This will mute or partially silence the strings.
-On a electric guitar going through a amp this can become a percussion instrument.
+On an electric guitar going through an amp, this can become a percussion instrument.
 The trick is to use it for a percussion effect and then raise that hand up when you want to let the strings rings er.. ring.

 That's all there is to this technique.
 Experiment and make it part of your sound.

-3. Electric guitar string damping - This is a electric guitar techniques secret for the most part.
+3. Electric guitar string damping - This is an electric guitar techniques secret, for the most part.